reafeichtinger/laravel-enums-plus/README.md

 ### rule

-The backed enums may be validated using Laravel's standard Enum validation rule - `new Illuminate\Validation\Rules\Enum(VolumeUnitEnum::class)`.
+The enums may be validated using Laravel's standard Enum validation rule - `new Illuminate\Validation\Rules\Enum(VolumeUnitEnum::class)`.
 This method a shortcut for the validation rule.

 #### Usage